Recent Posts

 Las Teresitas beach is one of the most popular beaches on the island thanks to its proximity to the capital, Santa Cruz de Tenerife.
 There’s more than a kilometre of fine golden sand, bathed in crystal clear waters and surrounded by a gorgeous mountainous landscape.
 One of the best things about Las Teresitas is the sheer number of restaurants you’ll find on the beachfront, serving the best of Canary Island cuisine.
 And whether you’re on your way, or leaving for the day, you have to stop off at the panoramic viewpoint at the top of the mountain to see this beautiful beach from a totally different perspective.

-Categories: Canaries, Tips, Be inspired, Tenerife
+Categories: Canaries, Travel Tips, Lifestyle, Tenerife

 Leave a Comment